Skip to main content

 He/Him

 “I have lived my entire life as a sufferer of mental illness, and I have seen first-hand the prejudice and systemic issues that sufferers can face.
 As I find myself in a fortunate position, I want to do my part to improve the lives of others facing these challenges.
-The work done at the CCLA to stand up for their rights is just one reason I am so excited and proud to work here.”
+The work done at CCLA to stand up for their rights is just one reason I am so excited and proud to work here.”

 Aliya Karim